-Sophie Buhai has something for everyone.
-Her clean, contemporary, and conscious approach to designing jewelry essentials makes her our top pick.
+Sophie Buhai's clean, contemporary, and conscious approach to designing jewelry essentials makes her a top pick (a design method that offers pieces with an appeal to virtually everyone).
 Based in Los Angeles, she designs with silver, gold, and some pearls and stones and prices most of her pieces under $700—a worthy investment, given their quality and versatility.

 If you're just needing staples that are long-lasting but won't cost a fortune, just look to direct-to-consumer brand Mejuri.
 Based in Toronto, the label is committed to sustainability (currently their gold is 100 percent traceable) and its items are designed for everyday wear.
 Plus, there's a two-year warranty on any product if damage to the material occurs.

 What Our Editors Say

 "Mejuri is my go-to place for gold hoops and everyday rings—I'm wearing at least one piece of Mejuri jewelry at all times.
 They have proven to be durable throughout each season." —Erika Reals, Associate Fashion Editor, Commerce